 5. Focus – The ability to focus is a key skill developed through ensemble and collaborative work.
 Keeping a balance between listening and contributing involves a great deal of concentration and focus.
 It requires children to not only think about their role, but also about how their role contributes to the big picture of what is being created.

 6. Non-Verbal Communication – Through experiences in theater and dance education, children learn body language and physical expression.
 They experience different ways of moving and learn how those movements communicate different emotions.
+Broadway shows like CATS, are full of movement and choreography and kids naturally find that interesting and entertaining.

 7. Receiving Constructive Feedback – Children learn that feedback and direction are part of learning and life.
 It is not something to be offended by or to take personally – it is something helpful.
 It helps them grow, learn, and improve.